kamicane/elements/doc/elements.md

 method: matches
 ---------------

 Test if this element matches the passed CSS Selector.
-If the element matched, returns true.
-Otherwise, returns false.
+If the element matched, returns `true`.
+Otherwise, returns `false`.

 ### syntax